Jiandao: Boundary claims

 The claims by some of the Korean irredentists over Gando stem from what is perceived as an ambiguity in the original Sino-Korean boundary agreement.

-After several attempts by the Kangxi Emperor to negotiate the issue, in 1712, the Joseon of Korea and Qing of China agreed to delineate the boundaries of the two countries at the Yalu and Tumen Rivers.
-The Qing delegation was led by Mukedeng, and the Joseon delegation was led by Pak Kwon, and the two held a joint commission to survey and demarcate the boundaries between the two states.
-Efforts were taken to locate the sources of the Yalu and Tumen rivers at Baekdu Mountain.
+After several attempts by the Kangxi Emperor to negotiate the issue, in 1712 the Joseon of Korea and Qing of China agreed to delineate the boundaries of the two countries at the Yalu and Tumen rivers.
+The Qing delegation was led by Mukedeng, and the Joseon delegation was led by Pak Kwon.
+The two held a joint commission to survey and demarcate the boundaries between the two states.
+Efforts were taken to locate the sources of the Yalu and Tumen rivers on Baekdu Mountain.
 Owing to Pak's age, they agreed for Mukedeng's team to ascend the summit alone.
 Mukedeng's team quickly identified the source of the Yalu, but identification for the Tumen proved more complicated.
 At last a spot was decided, and a stele was erected as a boundary marker.
 Over the next year, a fence was built to demarcate the areas where the Tumen river ran underground.

 Pak Kwon was instructed by the Joseon government to retain all territory south of the Yalu and Tumen rivers, a goal he accomplished.
 However, some Korean officials lamented the loss of claims on areas north of the river and criticized Pak Kwon for not accompanying Mukedeng to the summit.
-The territorial claims stem from the territories held by Goguryeo and Balhae (see history section regarding the description of these two states).
+The territorial claims stem from the territories held by Goguryeo and Balhae.
 Nonetheless, the border remained uncontentious for the next 150 years.
 Cross-border movements were forbidden, and was punishable by death after trespassers were detained and repatriated back to their respective countries.